fastly/waflyctl/Documentation/USAGE.md

     	Which rules tags to add to the ruleset in a comma delimited fashion, overwrites tags defined in config file, example: wordpress,language-php,drupal
   -with-perimeterx
     	Enable if the customer has perimeterX enabled on the service as well as WAF.
 Helps fix null value logging.
+  -with-shielding
+    	Enable if the customer has shielding enabled on the service.
+Helps fix multiple events with duplicate request IDs.
 ```